-From year 2 (the 2020-21 income year), if you expect to have more than \$2 million of eligible R&D expenditure in an income year, you can opt out of the general approval regime into the significant performer regime.
-To opt into the significant performer regime, you need to notify Inland Revenue by the 7th day of the 2nd month after the end of your income year, which is 7 May for most businesses (with a 31 March balance date).
+If you expect to have more than \$2 million of eligible R&D expenditure in an income year, you can opt out of the general approval regime into the significant performer regime.

-For the 2021-22 income year and later years the last day to opt into the significant performer regime and for applying for criteria and methodologies approval will be 6 months before the end of your income year, which is 30 September for most businesses (with a 31 March balance date).
+The last day to opt into the significant performer regime and for applying for criteria and methodologies approval will be 6 months before the end of your income year, which is 30 September for most businesses (with a 31 March balance date).
 If you have a transitional tax year due to a change in your balance date, and it is your first income year to which your criteria and methodologies approval relates to, the Commissioner may accept and approve applications after this new due date.